elementor/elementor-developers-docs/src/managers/registering-widgets.md

 This hooks to the new `elementor/widgets/register` action hook which holds the widgets manager.
 The manager then registers new widgets by passing the widget instance.

 ## Registering New Widgets in Previous Versions

-For earlier versions of Elementor, register new widgets using the following code:
+For earlier versions, prior to Elementor 3.5, register new widgets using the following code:

 ```php
 /**